Yandy Díaz Player Props: Rays vs. Royals

-Yandy Diaz -- with a slugging percentage of .357 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Kansas City Royals, with Jordan Lyles on the hill, on June 24 at 4:10 PM ET.
+On Sunday, Yandy Diaz (.317 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 1:40 PM ET.

-In his most recent game, he strung together three hits (going 3-for-5) against the Royals.
+In his last game he had a hitless performance (0-for-3) against the Royals.

 Yandy Díaz Game Info & Props vs. the Royals